noobe/Notes/Software Architecture/README.md

   2. Solution level: Mid level architecture.
 Focus on one or more appliction which fulfill a business need.
 Communication between multiple dev teams.
   3. Enterprise level: The highest level of architecture.
 Focuses on multiple solutions.
 High level abstract design which needs to be detailed out by solution or application architects.
 Communication across the organization.

+4. Responsibilities of an Architect
+- Requirements elicitation
+- Design and architectural decisions
+- Technical decisions
+- Documentation
+- Enforcing Standards
+- Collabrate
+- Consult and Coach team
+- Refactore and periodic improvements